ChrisWhealy/hieroglyphy/docs/functions.md

 For example, in base 36, 35 is `'z'`.

-The only gotcha here is remembering that the number number being encoded must be supplied as an integer.
+The only gotcha here is remembering that the number being encoded must be supplied as an integer.
 So, we must encode it as the sum of digits from `'1'` to `'9'` that add up to the desired number.
 So `17` is encoded as `9 + 8`.